 Scan it all you can

-for a word from before or beyond
+for even one word from beforehand or beyond

 but all you’ll hear is